lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 -----------------------------

 This example creates a single family network.
-The routine **add_fracture_family()** is assigns all the parameters for a fracture network filling the domain.
+The routine ``add_fracture_family()``  assigns all the parameters for a fracture network filling the domain.

 .. code-block:: python